A Model to Measure the Spread Power of Rumors: Related works

+In this study, \cite{Allport1947} 's theory about the law of the rumor is mathematically modeled and presented as a criterion for calculating the spread power of rumors.
+It is necessary to examine SPR on an application of rumors to evaluate the effectiveness of the SPR criterion in distinguishing rumors from non-rumors.
+To this end, we evaluated the SPR on the problem of rumor detection.
 To automatically solve the rumor detection problem, various researches are presented with different modeling methods, detecting, verifying, and preventing rumors by analyzing various features at three levels: user information, content, and propagation network structure on many languages \cite{ZHANG2019102025}.
-Some of them are classical learning methods like Naive Bayes (NB), Support Vector Machines (SVM), Decision Tree (DT), Random Forest (RF), Logistic Regression (LR), and others are based on deep learning methods.
+Some of them are classical learning methods like Naive Bayes (NB), Support Vector Machines (SVM), Decision Tree (DT), Random Forest (RF), Logistic Regression (LR), and others are based on deep learning methods \cite{8005992}.
 Most classical machine learning models follow the popular two-step procedure, wherein the first step some hand-crafted features are extracted from the documents (or any other textual unit) and in the second step those features are fed to a classifier to make a prediction \cite{minaee2020deep}.
 Since this study utilized the content features extracted by feature engineering methods to calculate the spread power of a message document, so we discussed the machine learning-based classification systems and skipped other methods such as methods based on deep neural networks.
 Table \ref{tbl:rel-work} presents a brief literature review of veracity and detection classification using the machine learning methods.